 Global Nebulizers Market 2020 Global Trends And Strategies

-The Business Reseach Company's new study on Nebulizers Global Market Report 2020-30: Covid 19 Implications And Growth
+The Business Reseach Company's latest study on Nebulizers Global Market Report 2020-30: Covid 19 Implications And Growth

 LONDON, GREATER LONDON, UK, April 21, 2020 /EINPresswire.com/ -- The global nebulizers market is expected to grow from $0.8 billion in 2019 to about $1.7 billion in 2020 as these devices are used for respiratory infection treatments in mild COVID-19.
 The market is expected to stabilize and reach $1.3 billion at a CAGR of 10.9% through 2023.
 Rising geriatric population across the globe is expected to increase the usage of respiratory care devices, including nebulizers, over the forecast period.
 However, drug wastage during exhalation is challenging the growth of the nebulizer market.